St James's Palace: Proclamation Gallery

 The Proclamation Gallery is a part of St James's Palace, and it is used after the death of a reigning monarch.
 The Accession Council meets to declare the new monarch.
-Once the monarch has made a sacred oath to the council, the Garter King of Arms steps onto the Proclamation Gallery, which overlooks Friary Court to proclaim the new monarch.
+Once the monarch has made a sacred oath to the council, the Garter King of Arms steps onto the Proclamation Gallery, which overlooks Friary Court, to proclaim the new monarch.
 Such an event last occurred on 10 September 2022 at the proclamation of King Charles III.
 To allow the Garter King of Arms and the trumpeters access to the balcony, workers removed the centre window the prior day and installed a temporary door.

 Today

 St James's Palace is still a working palace, and the Royal Court is still formally based there, despite the monarch residing elsewhere.
 It is also the London residence of Princess Anne, Princess Beatrice, and Princess Alexandra.
 The palace is used to host official receptions, such as those of visiting heads of state, and charities of which members of the royal family are patrons.
 It forms part of a sprawling complex of buildings housing Court offices and officials' apartments.
 The immediate palace complex includes York House, the former home of Charles III and his sons, Princes William and Harry.
-Lancaster House, located next door, is used by HM Government for official receptions, and the nearby Clarence House, the former home of the Queen Mother, is the residence of King Charles III and Queen Camilla.
+Lancaster House, located next door, is used by HM Government for official receptions, and the attached Clarence House, the former home of the Queen Mother, is the residence of King Charles III and Queen Camilla.
 The palace also served as the official residence of Princess Eugenie until April 2018.

-The nearby Queen's Chapel, built by Inigo Jones, adjoins St James's Palace.
+The nearby Queen's Chapel, built by Inigo Jones, although since the 19th century across Marlborough Road, is still considered part of the Palace.
 While the Queen's Chapel is open to the public at selected times, the Chapel Royal in the palace is not accessible to the public.
 They both remain active places of worship.

 The offices of the Royal Collection Department, the Marshal of the Diplomatic Corps, the Central Chancery of the Orders of Knighthood, the Chapel Royal, the Gentlemen at Arms, the Yeomen of the Guard and the King's Watermen are all housed at St James's Palace.
 Since the beginning of the 2000s, the Royal Philatelic Collection has been housed at St James's Palace, after spending the entire 20th century at Buckingham Palace.

-On 1 June 2007 the palace, Clarence House and other buildings within its curtilage (other than public pavement on Marlborough Road) were designated as a protected site for the purposes of Section 128 of the Serious Organised Crime and Police Act 2005, making it a specific criminal offence for a person to trespass into the site.
+On 1 June 2007, the palace, Clarence House and other buildings within its curtilage (other than public pavement on Marlborough Road) were designated as a protected site for the purposes of Section 128 of the Serious Organised Crime and Police Act 2005, making it a specific criminal offence for a person to trespass into the site.